andyorkney/OVMS-env200-granny-schedule/README.md

 ## 🔮 Future Roadmap

-### v1.3.0 (Planned)
+### Under Consideration
-- Enhanced cost breakdown with time ranges
-- Complete header documentation
-- Consider: Dynamic rate detection from vehicle data
-- Consider: Running cost tracking during charging
+- Running cost estimator (show actual £ spent during active charge)
+- Integration with solar generation data
+- Weather-based charging adjustments
+- Support for multiple tariffs/rate schedules

-### Deferred
+### Not Planned
-- Low battery reminder alerts
-- Cost minimization mode
-- Dynamic window adjustment
-- Historical tracking
-- Multiple tariff support
+The OVMS Connect app provides excellent historical tracking including:
+- Charging session logs with energy and duration
+- Trip data with energy used/regenerated
+- Battery health monitoring over time
+- Cell-level voltage and temperature graphs

+These features are better suited to the OVMS Connect app rather than duplicate functionality in this script.

 ---